ThingEngineer/Laser-XY-Scanner/README.md

 The components used are low cost and very accessible.
 This type of laser scanner is not extremely fast but it can still be used in a variety of applications.
 Draw, cut and or point with laser X and Y control.

 The circuit:
   * Arduino Nano
+    * Monitors small lever switches for X and Y home detection (minimum travel)
     * Controls ULN2003APG high−current darlington drivers
       * Drives 28BYJ-48 5V Stepper Motors
   * 12V TTL 1W/1.6W/2W/445nm/450nm Laser Diode LD Driver
   * Drives 2W 445nm M140 Blue Laser Diode w/ AixiZ aluminum mount and heat sink for 12mm modules

 Instructable:
 https://www.instructables.com/id/Low-Cost-DIY-Stepper-Motor-Laser-XY-Scanner-Cutter/